Where is the contest held?

 Always test your toys/decorations in water to be sure they don’t float.
-As an example, Lego is very popular decorating tool for kids but it requires weight to keep it in place.
+As an example, Lego is a very popular decorating tool for kids but it requires weight to keep it in place.
 (P.S.
 The judges don’t like floating toys in the aquarium).
 To glue floating items to something heavy to weigh them down, use “Aquarium Safe” Silicone Sealant which is safe to use around fish.

 If you use rocks do we have to do anything special with them?